-If the corporate complies with the terms of the DPA, at the conclusion of the set period the criminal proceedings will be formally discontinued.
+If the corporate complies with the terms of the DPA, the criminal proceedings will be formally discontinued at the conclusion of the set period.
 If the corporate breaches the terms and the breach cannot be remedied, the criminal proceedings will resume.

-Reporting restrictions can be placed on DPAs while criminal proceedings in relation to connected individuals are under way in the UK.
+Reporting restrictions can be placed on DPAs while criminal proceedings against connected individuals are under way in the UK.
 Reporting restrictions were imposed on the Sarclad and Tesco DPAs because of ongoing proceedings against the individuals allegedly responsible for the misconduct.
 Following the conclusion of those proceedings, the reporting restrictions were lifted.